cyrus-/relit/README.md

 };
 ```

-Note that a TLM definition can appear anywhere a module definition can appear, and TLM definitions follow the same scoping rules as modules (internally, they are implemented as modules with singleton signatures; see paper).
+Note that a TLM definition can appear anywhere a module definition can appear, and TLM definitions follow the same scoping rules as modules (internally, they are implemented as modules with singleton signatures; see the paper).

 #### Lexing and Parsing

-Each TLM must specify a lexer, here `Regex_parser.Lexer`, and a parser, here `Regex_parser.Parser.start` (where `start` is the name of the starting non-terminal).
+Each TLM must specify a lexer, here `Regex_parser.Lexer`, and a parser, here `Regex_parser.Parser.start`, where `start` is the name of the starting non-terminal.
 The lexer and parser will be loaded and invoked at compile-time.
-To cleanly facilitate this, they must be packaged into a named ocamlfind package, here indicated by `in package regex_parser`.
+To cleanly facilitate this, the lexer and parser must be packaged into a named [ocamlfind](http://projects.camlcity.org/projects/findlib.html) package, here indicated by `in package regex_parser`.

-The lexer must be generated by (or satisfy the same interface as lexers generated by) [ocamllex](https://caml.inria.fr/pub/docs/manual-ocaml/lexyacc.html).
-The parser must be generated by (or satisfy the same interface as parsers generated by) [Menhir](http://gallium.inria.fr/~fpottier/menhir/), which is a modernized derivative of ocamlyacc.
+The lexer must be generated by (or satisfy the same interface as lexers generated by) [ocamllex](https://caml.inria.fr/pub/docs/manual-ocaml/lexyacc.html) and the parser must be generated by (or satisfy the same interface as parsers generated by) [Menhir](http://gallium.inria.fr/~fpottier/menhir/), which is a modernized derivative of ocamlyacc.
 These are the most popular and mature lexer and parser generators within the OCaml ecosystem, and notably, Reason itself is implemented using these same generators.
 [Chapter 16](https://v1.realworldocaml.org/v1/en/html/parsing-with-ocamllex-and-menhir.html) of *Real World OCaml* nicely introduces both.

 We will not detail the regex lexer and parser definitions here, but the ICFP paper (Sec.
-2.2) does so.
-The full definitions can be found alongside the rest of the definitions above in the [`examples/regex_example` directory](https://github.com/cyrus-/relit/tree/master/examples/regex_example).
+2.2) does cover them.
+The full definitions can be found alongside the rest of the definitions above in the [`examples/regex_example`](https://github.com/cyrus-/relit/tree/master/examples/regex_example) directory.
 For the most part, they are entirely standard lexer and parser definitions.
-The only interesting bit has to do with splicing: the paper describes how splicing is implemented at the level of the lexer by invoking a helper function, `Relit.read_to`, in the `relit_helper` package.
+The only interesting bit has to do with splicing: the paper describes how splicing is implemented at the level of the lexer by invoking a helper function, `Relit.Segment.read_to`, in the `relit_helper` package.
 Ultimately, the parser generates [standard OCaml parse trees](https://caml.inria.fr/pub/docs/manual-ocaml/libref/Parsetree.html), with a special representation for tracking spliced expressions (see paper).
-We rely on the excellent [`ppxlib` package](https://github.com/ocaml-ppx/ppxlib) to normalize between different versions of the parse tree API and, for now, we rely on its [`metaquot` library](https://github.com/ocaml-ppx/ppxlib#metaquot-and-metaquot_lifters) to make the generation of parse trees notationally concise.
+We rely on the excellent [`ppxlib` library](https://github.com/ocaml-ppx/ppxlib) to normalize between different versions of the parse tree API and, for now, we rely on its [`metaquot` library](https://github.com/ocaml-ppx/ppxlib#metaquot-and-metaquot_lifters) to make the generation of parse trees notationally tractable.
 (In the future, we might switch to TLMs as suggested in the paper, but the existing library is more mature.)

 #### Dependencies
+Each TLM definition also provides a listing of expansion dependencies, i.e. types and modules from the definition site that expansions generated by the parser might need access to (other than `Pervasives`).
+In the example above, there is a single dependency on the `Regex` module, which expansions can refer to internally also as `Regex` (the internal name can differ in general).
+The system ensures that the dependencies are available at all application sites, including those where `Regex` might be unbound or bound to a different module.
+This maintains the context independence principle described above.

+The paper further motivates this design decision, but briefly, explicit dependencies serve to ensure that renamings need not propagate into the parse trees constructed in the parser (where variables are represented using strings), and it also serves to maintain the abstraction discipline of the OCaml module system (making all bindings at the definition site implicitly available at application sites would require violating abstraction).

 ## More Examples and Tests